Wainow/Friendzone/README.md

 # Friendzone
-Just list of friend.
+Just list of friends.
 No more.